mkarner07/mkarner07.github.io/_posts/2023/2023-12-21-Sculpting-Your-Best-Year-Yet.md

 For me personally, Life Design is an actionable method that pinpoint the activities that ignite my energy and enthusiasm and also serves as a playbook on how to amplify their impact in my life.

 If you are interested in the topic and need more information about Life Design check out the [full book](https://amzn.to/3RxtzK8) or the [Designing Your Life webpage](https://designingyour.life/).

+*Short Disclaimer: The book-links are Amazon affiliate links.
+If you buy a book via the links, I will get a small comission.*